ashleymaeconard/XvsY/README.md

 ```
 (to create BED files to Get genes from FlyBase IDs in unique sets from Intervene, used in *all_id_to_gene.sh*)

-## Fold Change Comparison between gene sets (GREEN)
+## fold-change Comparison between gene sets (GREEN)
-To compare the fold changes between two or more of these gene sets in BED file format (from the intersections), use the rule **make_boxplots**.
+To compare the fold-changes between two or more of these gene sets in BED file format (from the intersections), use the rule **make_boxplots**.

 ### X vs A Plots
 To generate global X vs A boxplots for a given gene set in BED file format (from the intersections), use the rule **make_XAboxplots**.

-To generate violin plots comparing the X vs A fold change between two gene groups in BED file format, use the rule **global_boxplots**.
+To generate violin plots comparing the X vs A fold-change between two gene groups in BED file format, use the rule **global_boxplots**.

 These rules call the scripts, allBoxPlots.py, xaBoxPlotsfinal.py, and global_XA.py, which use the Seaborn package in Python to generate plots to visualize these comparisons.